WalletWasabi/WasabiDoc/docs/why-wasabi/BitcoinPrivacy.md

 _**Manual coin labeling and selection**_

 Contrarily to many other wallets, Wasabi does not show only the total value of bitcoins in the wallet.
-Rather, in the `Send` and `Coin Join` tab is a list of all the UTXOs individually.
+Rather, in the `Send` and `CoinJoin` tab is a list of all the UTXOs individually.
 Because it is required to label every receiving address, the history of this coin is clear at first glance.
 In order to spend a specific coin, it is manually selected, which prevents the wrong coin being included in the transaction.